 The organic chicken breast is marinated in ginger-soy and paired with sauteed kai lan vegetable.
 The style seems more European than Asian.
 While I’m not jumping up and down over the rice, which is pressed like ketupat, the chicken scores points for being extremely appetising.
 I must stress that this isn’t anything like the Singapore version of Hainanese chicken rice, nor does it pretend to be.
 A dish like this stands on its own.

-The third favorite dish for the day is the grilled Portobello mushrooms, served with rice, roasted pumpkin, walnut and golden raisins.
+The third favourite dish for the day is the grilled Portobello mushrooms, served with rice, roasted pumpkin, walnut and golden raisins.
 I believe my first reaction upon biting into the mushroom was a dramatic “Whoa!
 How juicy!”
-The succulent juices that ooze with every bite provide burst after burst of flavor.
+The succulent juices that ooze with every bite provide burst after burst of flavour.
 I think it has done enough to oust Jerry’s deep fried mushrooms from their longstanding position as the single most delicious mushroom item I have ever placed in my mouth.

 What I find more forgettable is the organic wheat germ pasta with tuna and octopus confit.
 It fits nicely into my initial impression of healthful food — nutritious, but bland and unexciting.